ed-dehaan/sumhdfe/README.md

 # sumhdfe: summaries and diagnostics of fixed effect models

 Sumhdfe is a Stata package that produces summary and diagnostic information of linear fixed effect models.
-It characterizes the frequency of fixed effects, and the within-fixed-effect variation of the regression variables. **It is currently in beta version, so all comments and suggestions are welcome.**
+It characterizes the frequency of fixed effects, how many groups (e.g., firms) have no variation within fixed effects, and the residual within-fixed-effect variation of the regression variables. **It is currently in beta version, so all comments and suggestions are welcome.**

-For a discussion of within-FE variation, and the underlying issues that sumhdfe addresses, see [deHaan (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3699777).
+For a discussion of within-fixed-effect variation, and the underlying issues that sumhdfe addresses, see [deHaan (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3699777).
 Similarly, if you find these diagnostics to be useful, please cite:

 > deHaan, Ed.
 (2021). *Using and Interpreting Fixed Effects Models*.
 Available at SSRN: https://ssrn.com/abstract=3699777.